coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 spell, the respondent being of the same alignment as the candle, but the taper is immediately consumed in the process.
 It is possible to extinguish the candle simply by blowing it out, so users often place it in a lantern to protect it from drafts and the like.
-Doing this doesn't interfere with its magical properties.
+Doing this doesn’t interfere with its magical properties.

 Strong conjuration; CL 17th; Craft Wondrous Item, *gate,* creator must